 - Continued brick-and-mortar expansion into online venues

 - Internationally as well, the online proportion of sales for above mentioned categories is likely to grow.
-International markets accounted for a growing 28% of Akamai's overall sales in Q1 2012.
+International markets account for around 30% of Akamai's overall sales in recent quarters.

 Growth in value added services is boosting revenue per customer

 - Apart from delivering the web content, Akamai also offers value added services for its clients.
-These include advertising solutions, dynamic site acceleration (DSA) solutions and application performance improvement.
+These include advertising solutions, dynamic site acceleration (DSA) solutions, security solutions, and application performance improvement.

-- These services have grown to account for over 55% of overall revenues every quarter.
+- These services have grown to account for around 50% of overall revenues every quarter.

-- The acquisitions of Cotendo and Blaze should help Akamai bolster its value-added offerings and increase its average revenue per customer as well.
+- The acquisition of Prolexic Technologies has helped Akamai bolster its security offerings and increase its average revenue per customer as well.

-- Akamai has over 100,000 servers globally which enable Akamai's infrastructure to be within the last mile, no matter where a customer's end user is.
-This difference in Akamai's approach over the centralized data center approach taken by many of Akamai's competitors is what differentiates Akamai from them and affords it significant advantages in terms of driving better speed, scalability, reliability, and lower cost.
+- Akamai has over 200,000 servers globally which enable Akamai's infrastructure to be within the last mile, no matter where a customer's end user is.
+This difference in Akamai's approach over the centralized data center approach taken by many of Akamai's competitors is what differentiates Akamai from them, and affords it significant advantages in terms of driving better speed, scalability, reliability, and lower cost.